mcandre/crit/README.md

 * Avoid using the `std` library, in both your code, as well as the dependency tree.
 This is actually common practice for many Rust projects, as an proactive stance on embedded development support.
 * Disable undesired targets.

+## Help, cross-compilation appears frozen?

+crit hides a lot of compiler noise.
+While a target is building, you can use common Docker commands to inspect the compilation process:

+* `docker ps -a`
+* `docker logs [--follow] <container id>`

 ## Help, cross-compilation is slow?

+Yes, it sure is!
+Almost as slow as using Virtual Machines for cross-compilation.

-Yes, it is.
-The Rust compiler is notoriously analytical, often taking a long time to compile a single target.
-When cross-compiling multiple targets, that time multiplies by the number of targets.
+Rustaceans come to expect that the Rust compiler is analytical, spending more time optimizing programs, so that the final binaries will run safer and faster.
+The Rust compiler often taking a long time to compile each individual target.

+Naturally, when cross-compiling multiple targets, that time multiplies by the number of targets.

 Some cross-compilation performance tips: